Data reader for German Weather Service DX product raw radar data files.

 While the format appears to be well defined, there have been reports on DX- files that seem to produce errors. e.g. while one file usually contains a 360 degree by 128 1km range bins, there are files, that contain 361 beams.
 Also, while usually azimuths are stored monotonously in ascending order, this is not guaranteed by the format.
 This routine does not (yet) check for this and directly returns the data in the order found in the file.
 If you are in doubt, check the ‘azim’ attribute.
 Be aware that this function does no extensive checking on its output.
 If e.g. beams contain different numbers of range bins, the resulting data will not be a 2-D array but a 1-D array of objects, which will most probably break calling code.
 It was decided to leave the handling of these (hopefully) rare events to the user, who might still be able to retrieve some reasonable data, instead of raising an exception, making it impossible to get any data from a file containing errors.

-Parameters: filename (string) – binary file of DX raw data Returns:
+filename (string or file-like) – filename of binary file of DX raw data or file-like object

 numpy.array) – of image data [dBZ]; shape (360,128)

 attributes (dict) – dictionary of attributes - currently implemented keys: